bjesuiter/macos-file-summoner/README.md

 - improve icon to better fit macOS Finder style
 - Add i18n to the app based on the language of the host macos
 - copy the string in ./version' into the 'Info.plist' file for the app to avoid manual version updating in Info.plist
+- github actions build does not work when downloaded from github (no .app, no .dmg)
+    - TODO: make zip of .app and notarize this => Test again

 ## Ideas
 - Implement a better designed 'new File' Dialog based on [Gio](https://gioui.org/)